uzairarif5/DiscreteMathsDojo/README.md

 # Discrete Maths Dojo
 A web app for exercises related to discrete mathematics.

+Versioning is done using "npm version [new-version] --git-tag-version false"

 ## Update

+update 2.4:
+- Anchor tag is now black.
+- fetch uses `no-store` cache when developing and `default` cache on build.

 update 2.3:
 - In the "exercises" pages, changed "More Questions" to "Next Question".